 The 9s is in the Anger Triad.
 Because the 9 is taught to “not rock the boat,” they will easily repress their feelings & needs until, one day, they blow up.
 This only leads 9s to further repress their emotions because they feel ashamed of causing conflict

 At your worst, you become stubborn and frustrated.
 They become hyper-critical of themselves and others, picking what seems to be stupid fights possibly about how the dishes were put away or even just how someone breathed.

 At your best, you embrace ambition, challenge, and drive.
 Not forgoing their peaceful lifestyle entirely but creating space every day to push themselves both mentally and physically.

-There is your summary of the 9 enneagram types!
-Download our enneagram cheatsheets and Precision Personality Hacker mini-course for free to overcome mistyping and be a personality typing master!
+Here is your summary of the 9 enneagram types!
+Download our Enneagram cheatsheets and Enneagram Growth Hacker mini-course for free to overcome mistyping and be a personality typing master!

 - Most Common Enneagram Mistypes

 - Enneagram Anger Triad Explained

 - Enneagram Fear Triad Explained

 - Enneagram Shame Triad Explained